 - 2 qts of unseasoned highest quality meat stock, such as chicken, preferably homemade.
 You could also just use vegetable stock if vegetarian

 - Kosher Salt and white pepper to taste

 - Combine the soft butter and flour together and knead to form a soft play-doh like substance.
 When the dough is smooth, soft and no chunks of butter can be seen, wrap in plastic and set aside.

 - Next take the puffball powder and put it and the water in a saucepan with high sides, something that can hold around 3 qts would be perfect.

 - Heat the puffball powder and water together and whisk until the puffball powder has absorbed the water and a semi-thick slurry has formed, it will look a bit like normal roux.

-- Once the mixture comes to a simmer or gentle bubble, the the kneaded roux will begin thicken the sauce, making it velvety and creamy.
-This happens just before it would come to a boil, once you see gurgles and bubbles, turn the heat down to low and just let the roux do it’s thing.
-Season the gravy with salt and white pepper to taste, and serve immediately.
+- Once the mixture comes to a simmer or gentle bubble, the the kneaded roux will begin to thicken the sauce, making it velvety and creamy, turn the heat down to low and just let the roux do it's thing and cook for a while.
+Season and taste the gravy with salt and white pepper to taste, and serve.